 The recent hype and mania around NFT’s (non-fungible tokens) can give investors the impression that NFT’s have no real value, have no actual use cases, are used for money loundering and are created solely by the false promise towards (mostly) young investors that you can get rich quick by investing in NFT’s as long as you pick the right projects.
 Surely, projects such as the Bored Ape Yacht Club , Cryptopunks, Meebits and even Cryptopanties have created alot of hype around NFT’s and early investors have made alot of money selling these jpegs, but it would seem that the overall consensus of those outside the crypto-market is that NFT’s ‘are an overblown speculative bubble inflated by pop culture and crypto mania’.
 These statements, however, sell short to the groundbreaking and innovative projects that are implementing NFT’s in actual real world use cases, are creating value for their users, bring innovation to various business sectors and therefore the market overall.
 One such project is GET Protocol.

 Before further explaining the value of a specific NFT project, such as the GET protocol, let me first introduce you to the actual concept and technology of non-fungible tokens.
+I first advice people how are new to NFT’s and other digital assets to read up on NFT’s for Beginners: Everything You Need to Know About the Latest Cryptoz Craze as it will come in handy for people who want to learn more or venture into the world of NFTs.

 As shown in Figure 1 below, a fungible asset is a mutually interchangeable asset that holds exactly the same value when exchanged (i.e. you do not care which fungible asset you hold).
 You can, for example, freely interchange one 10€ bill for two 5€ bills and when given the choice between 10€ bill A and 10€ bill B you will correctly identify that both hold the same value and A can be freely exchanged for B without losing value or your asset, and vice versa.
 As an second example, you would not care if you hold bitcoin #1/21.000.000 or bitcoin #745.000/21.000.000 since both have exactly the same value.
 In contrast, a non-fungible asset is non-fungible (not replaceable by another identical item; mutually interchangeable).
 You can trade a Van Gogh painting for a New-York real-estate property, but both are clearly different assets, are not replaceable by another identical item and are not interchangeable.
 Now that we dinstuighed fungible and non-fungible assets, what now is a non-fungible token?